 Computing YouTuber My Online Life STEM Challenges Making AR Games Video Game Music Composer News Reporter and Podcaster A full breakdown of KS2 Computing objectives can be found here.
-Programme Focus: Book Creator, iMovie, QR Code Reader Programme Focus: Book Creator Programme Focus: Book Creator, Microsoft Word, Microsoft Powerpoint, iBooks Author, Seesaw Programme Focus: Book Creator, Quiver, plickers, HPReveal, QR Code Reader Programme Focus: Music Maker Jam, Garage Band, Seesaw, www.audiotool.com Programme Focus: Book Creator, Garage Band, Anchor • The children will learn about what being a "YouTuber" means; the positives and negatives; safety tips and they will create their own video blog (vlog).
-The children will explore the objectives as set out by UKCCIS 'Education for a Connected World Framework'. • In a series of creative STEM challenges, the children will tackle code, maths, art, DT and lots of problem solving.
-The children will be introduced to the world of Augmented Reality (AR).
-They will then be set the task of designing and creating game that uses AR.
-The children will learn about audio recording and will write and record their own songs.
-The children will produce their own podcasts to publish online.
-Design & Technology Electrical Syst ems: Doodlers Mechanical Systems: Making a Pop-U Book Cooking and Nutrition: What could be healthier?
-A full breakdown of KS2 Design & Technology objectives can be found here. electrical products Investigate an exi determine the fac product's form an Put findings from to develop an imp sting product to tors that affect the d function. research into practice proved product. for another individual up book - Use layers and sp working of mecha brief to make my pop Understand where food comes from Understand the term 'healthy' Adapt a traditional recipe Complete a food product Geography Geography What is life like in South America?
+Programme Focus: Book Creator, iMovie, QR Code Reader Programme Focus: Book Creator Programme Focus: Book Creator, Microsoft Word, Microsoft Powerpoint, iBooks Author, Seesaw Programme Focus: Book Creator, Quiver, plickers, HPReveal, QR Code Reader Programme Focus: Music Maker Jam, Garage Band, Seesaw, www.audiotool.com Programme Focus: Book Creator, Garage Band, Anchor • The children will learn about what being a "YouTuber" means; the positives and negatives ; safety tips and they will create their own video blog (vlog). • The children will explore the objectives as set out by UKCCIS 'Education for a Connected World Framework'. • In a series of creative STEM challenges, the children will tackle code, maths, art, DT and lots of problem solving. • The children will be introduced to the world of Augmented Reality (AR).
+They will then be set the task of designing and creating game that uses AR. • The children will learn about audio recording and will write and record their own songs. • The children will produce their own podcasts to publish online.
+Design & Technology Electrical Syst tems: Doodlers Mechanical Systems: Making a Pop-Up Book Cooking and Nutrition: N What could be healthier?
+A full breakdown of KS2 Design & Technology objectives can be found here. electrical products Investigate an exidetermine the fac product's form an Put findings from to develop an imp isting product to tors that affect the d function. research into practice proved product. for another individual Design a pop-up book Follow my design brief to make my pop up book Use layers and spacers to cover the working of mechanisms Create a high-quality product suitable for a target user Understand where food c Understand the term 'hea Adapt a traditional recipe Complete a food product lthy' Geography What is life like in South America?
 Is Scandinavia worth exploring?
 How does Japan differ to the United Kingdom?
-A full breakdown of KS2 Geography objectives can be found here. seyside beaches Locate Scandinavia' cities on a world map.
-Local Links: Liverpool docks and Osaka docks • Know where Japan is in the world.
+A full breakdown of KS2 Geography Local Links: Mer seyside beaches Local Links: Liverpool docks and Osaka docks objectives can be found here.
+Find out about the of South America. location and countries Locate Scandinavia's countries and major cities on a world map. world.